 - Would like to develop a writing-style that uses plain language, short sentences, and always puts the conclusion or key points first

 - Find tables, graphics, and flowcharts useful when you read documents, and would like to learn how to use them in your own documents.

-You don't need Word and/or PowerPoint skills, and you won't use a computer in any of the exercises.
+You don't need specialist writing, language, or editing skills to attend, or Word and PowerPoint skills, and you won't use a computer in any of the exercises.
 The workbook will cover the basic points on how to create tables, graphics, and flow diagram in Word and PowerPoint.

 ‹ To course search page